-Ravenna is known as the mosaic city because of the stunning 5th-6th-century mosaics that decorate the walls of its churches and monuments and because it is still one of Italy's top producers of mosaics.
-Ravenna has eight UNESCO World Heritage Sites, Roman sites, museums, Dante's tomb, and many cultural events.
-Much of the historic center is a pedestrian zone.
+Ravenna is known as the city of mosaics because of the stunning 5th-6th-century mosaics that decorate the walls of its churches and monuments, and because it is still one of Italy's top producers of mosaics.
+Ravenna has eight UNESCO World Heritage Sites, plus Roman sites, museums, Dante's tomb, and a famous summer music festival.
+Much of the historic center is a compact and flat pedestrian zone.

 Ravenna's UNESCO World Heritage Sites